Home | Faculty | Programs & Courses

 General Manager

 Ms. Castel’s career has taken her through the theater world from musical theater to opera; from actress and singer to singing actress; from arts administrator to opera stage director.
 Her directing career has included over 55 opera productions in the U.S., Canada and Europe.
 In addition to a studio of private voice students, Ms. Castel coaches and teaches classes in acting, artistry and performance practices for the classical singer.
-She is currently on the faculty of OperaNUOVA in Edmonton, Canada and is founder of the New York Opera Studio.
+She is currently Artistic Director of the Delaware Valley Opera Company, on the faculty of OperaNUOVA in Edmonton, Canada and is founder of the New York Opera Studio.
 For more information about Ms. Castel visit her web site at www.castelopera.com.

 Nico Castel, NYOS Artistic Director